sigsum/sigsum/www.sigsum.org/content/services.md

 ## Witnesses

-Three test witnesses are being operated.
+A few test witnesses are being operated.

 Names and public keys in policy-file format: